chkra/llm-bot/README.md

 pip install -r requirements.txt
 ```

 You need to replace the ChatGPT API Key in `app.py` with your own key to get the code running.
-You can request your own API Key [here](https://platform.openai.com/account/api-keys) at OpenAI.

 Run Flask demo:
 ```